ctrlplusb/react-sizeme/README.md

 npm install react-sizeme
 ```

-We provide you with a function called `SizeMe`.
+We provide you with a function called `sizeMe`.
 You can import it like so:

 ```javascript
 import sizeMe from 'react-sizeme';
 ```

-When using the `SizeMe` function you first have to pass it a configuration object.
+When using the `sizeMe` function you first have to pass it a configuration object.
 The entire configuration object is optional, as is each of its properties (in which case the defaults would be used).

 Here is a full specification of all the properties available to the configuration object: